cklim83/test_md/01_rb101_109/02_truthiness.md

 !!false  # => false
 ```

 Truthiness from assignment could sometimes be used in a conditional.
-Presumably, `find_name` method should return `nil` rather than `""` if no name was found if this were to work.
-Nevertheless, doing this is dangerous as others can easily thought the developer meant to do an equality comparsion and not assignment.
+Presumably, the `find_name` method should return `nil` rather than `""` if no name was found for this to work.
+Nevertheless, doing this is dangerous as others can easily thought the developer meant to do an equality comparsion rather than an assignment.
 ```ruby
 if name = find_name
   puts "got a name"